yugaego/tmp/.github/ISSUE_TEMPLATE/01-bug-report.md

 In particular, note the value on the line starting with `Used backend:`
 - Compare the value to the names of the [third-party backends](https://github.com/company-mode/company-mode/wiki/Third-Party-Packages).
 It's highly probable that the issue should be reported to the corresponding third-party package.
 - If the value is `company-capf`, then one more clue is on the line starting with `Value of c-a-p-f:`.
-The issue could have been caused by a function listed there.
-To get more information about the functions, use `M-x find-function RET <function-name> RET`.
+  -  The issue could have been caused by a function listed there.
+  -  Use `M-x find-function RET <function-name> RET` to identify to which package a function belongs.

 #### Describe the issue
 Provide a clear and concise description of what the issue is.